 On January 25, 2007, the Company announced a Normal Course Issuer Bid ("Bid") through the Toronto Stock Exchange ("TSX") in effect for a twelve-month period commencing on January 29, 2007.
-The maximum number of common shares which may be purchased during the Bid is 3,478,772 common shares, being approximately 5% of Electrovaya's issued and outstanding common shares as at January 22, 2007.
-The bid period has now expired, with no shares purchased.
+The maximum number of common shares which could be purchased during the Bid was 3,478,772 common shares, being approximately 5% of Electrovaya's issued and outstanding common shares as at January 22, 2007.
+The Bid period has now expired and no Common shares were purchased by the Company.